Eplan Platform API

 Remarks

 Working with an older Eplan API requires a suitable environment for this version of the framework.
+For example version 2.8 of Eplan API was developed for the Microsoft .NET Framework 4.5.2.

 Make sure that you don't mix up Eplan API assemblies that use different frameworks!